ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 : Calling `Clone` on a TCP Connection creates a new Connection with equivalent parameters.
 The two Connections are otherwise independent.

 Send:
 : SEND.TCP.
 TCP does not on its own preserve Message boundaries.
 Calling `Send` on a TCP connection lays out the bytes on the TCP send stream without any other delineation.
-Any Message marked as Final will cause TCP to send a FIN once the Message has been completely written.
+Any Message marked as Final will cause TCP to send a FIN once the Message has been completely written, by calling CLOSE.TCP immediately upon successful termination of SEND.TCP.

 Receive:
 : With RECEIVE.TCP, TCP delivers a stream of bytes without any Message delineation.
 All data delivered in the `Received` or `ReceivedPartial` event will be part of a single stream-wide Message that is marked Final (unless a MessageFramer is used).
 EndOfMessage will be delivered when the TCP Connection has received a FIN (CLOSE-EVENT.TCP or ABORT-EVENT.TCP) from the peer.